hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 Historically servers have used the REFUSED RCODE for many situations, and so clients often had no detailed information on which to base an error or fallback path when queries were refused.
 As a result the client behavior could vary significantly.
-XoT severs that refuse queries must cater for the fact that client behavior might vary from continually retrying queries regardless of receiving REFUSED to every query, or at the other extreme clients may decide to stop using the server over any transport.
+XoT servers that refuse queries must cater for the fact that client behavior might vary from continually retrying queries regardless of receiving REFUSED to every query, or at the other extreme clients may decide to stop using the server over any transport.
 This might be because those clients are